thisisevilevil/evilevil365/_posts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 Are you looking to upgrade your ancient and seemingly unsupported hardware to Windows 11 using Microsoft Intune?
 Well look no further, you have come to the right place.

 Windows 10 support is quickly coming to an end.
 [October 14, 2025](https://learn.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro) is the date your organization either have to have all your devices upgraded to Windows 11 or replaced with hardware that does support Windows 11.
-Well there is also the 3rd option that will make your companies wallet suffer, [you can choose to pay 61$ pr. device](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/when-to-use-windows-10-extended-security-updates/ba-p/4102628) to get extended patching (ESU Licenses) for Windows 10 for up to 3 years.
+Well there is also the 3rd option that will make your wallet suffer, [you can choose to pay 61$ pr. device](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/when-to-use-windows-10-extended-security-updates/ba-p/4102628) to get extended patching (ESU Licenses) for Windows 10 for up to 3 years.

 What if I told you there is an alternative path for old and unsupported hardware, for those with empty wallets?
 And just to be clear, before I continue this blog post, I highly discourage this path, it's the aboslute worst option of them all.
 Or well.. the worst option of them all is to do nothing, because then you won't get any patches come October next year.